enesberber/schneider_task/README.md

 # Schneider Electrics Assignment - by Enis Aldemir

-✔ HOW TO SETUP THE ENVIRONMENT AND RUN THE TESTS?
+✔ BRIEF SUMMARY AND SETUP ISNTRUCTIONS

     > This assignment is written with Java on Selenium.